Type: Planning Grant, Action Grant

 Located north of downtown Minneapolis, Nicollet Island contains several undeveloped natural areas that serve as a valuable link to other parkland and habitat along the Mississippi Riverfront.
 Invasive plant species like buckthorn and honeysuckle had spread across these areas, hastening erosion problems along the shoreline and degrading the island’s ecology.
 Restoring these lands provided a variety of benefits, including healthier and more diverse habitat, improved recreation opportunities, and better stormwater retention and infiltration.

 An FMR ecologist led contractors in removing the invasive species and replacing them with native grasses, wildflowers, trees, and shrubs.
-The native species will provide better groundcover and stabilize the soil with their extensive root systems.
+The native species will provide better ground-cover and stabilize the soil with their extensive root systems.
 Erosion bars and earthwork were also used to repair areas with extensive damage from erosion.
 Ongoing management of the restoration areas will be accomplished through partnership with community volunteers.

 FMR utilized a Planning Grant to support the development of a Natural Resource Management Plan (NRMP) for the island’s east side.
 The plan provided an ecological inventory and assessment, recommendations for restoring and improving native plant communities, and a strategy for implementation and maintenance.
 The MWMO subsequently awarded an Action Grant to help fund the restoration project.

 The project area is owned by the Minneapolis Park and Recreation Board (MPRB), and is located in the Mississippi River Critical Corridor Area.
 MPRB’s Master Plan for the area describes a goal to “restore and enhance natural resources, improve wildlife habitat, and water quality.”